Welcome to Class Five!

 Please note – a comment with a page number and signature should be made every time a child reads at home.

-- Homework – Homework is given out on Wednesday’s and should be returned the following Wednesday.
+- Homework – Homework is given out on a Thursday and should be returned the following Thursday.
 Please encourage your child to complete their homework and build this into their routine.
-Independence is key here – it will prepare them for high school.
+Independence is key here – it will prepare them for high school!

 - High School Applications – You must submit applications for High Schools and this is usually done online.
 The usual deadline date is 31st October – although schools outside of Wakefield or private schools may differ so please contact them directly.
 More information on transition to high schools will take place in the summer term to ensure all parties are informed and prepared.